Ornithogalums from Southern Africa from P-Z are found on this wiki page.

 Ornithogalum suaveolens see Albuca suaveolens

-Ornithogalum thyrsoides is found on sandy flats and lower slopes in marshes from Namaqualand to Pearly Beach.
+Ornithogalum thyrsoides Jacq. is found on sandy flats and lower slopes in marshes from Namaqualand to Pearly Beach.
 It is very variable in form.
 Flowers are white, often with a dark center.
 This species is very similar to Ornithogalum conicum which is found in some of the same areas.
 Ornithogalum conicum never has a dark center.
 O. thyrsoides has large bracts and inner filaments with broad membranous wings.
 The inner filaments on O. conicum are ovate or expanded below, but then the lower expansion is squared above and not curved inward over the ovary as it is in this species.
 The first series of pictures are clearly O. thyrsoides because of the darker center and where they were seen.
 The first two photographs were taken by Cameron McMaster near Napier in the Overberg and the next by Mary Sue Ittner near Darling in the Western Cape in September 2006 of an especially attractive form.